Kevin Newman Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective nine K/9, which ranks 13th in MLB.

-- The Rays have the second-ranked team ERA across all MLB pitching staffs (2.88).
+- The Rays have the second-ranked team ERA among all league pitching staffs (2.72).

-- Rays pitchers combine to surrender the fewest home runs in baseball (eight total, 0.5 per game).
+- Rays pitchers combine to surrender the first-fewest home runs in baseball (eight total, 0.4 per game).

-- Bradley (1-0) makes the start for the Rays, his second of the season.
+- Rasmussen (2-1) takes the mound for the Rays in his fourth start of the season.
+He's put together a 2.60 ERA in 17 1/3 innings pitched, with 19 strikeouts.

-- In his last appearance -- out of the bullpen on Monday -- the righty threw 2/3 innings against the Cincinnati Reds while surrendering hits.
+- His most recent appearance was on Friday against the Toronto Blue Jays, when the right-hander threw 4 1/3 innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.